rozek/node-red-http-endpoint-examples/README.md

 ![](examples/different-data-types.png)

+> for this example to work, please copy file `Mandelbrot_240x240.png` into the working directory of your Node-RED instance

 Import the [data type example](examples/different-data-types.json), "deploy" and use the included Postman collection to send requests to `{{BaseURL}}/data-of-type-text-plain`, `{{BaseURL}}/data-of-type-application-json` and `{{BaseURL}}/data-of-type-image-png`.
 Because of the "Content-Type" header, Postman will be able to interpret the returned data properly and, e.g., present a returned image by displaying it.

 ### Multiple Endpoints matching the same URL ###